Skip to main content

 Montney Operations

-Our Montney area assets include Septimus / West Septimus, Tower, Groundbirch, Attachie, Oak/Flatrock and Portage and are situated in northeast British Columbia.
+Our Montney area assets include Septimus / West Septimus, Groundbirch, Monias and Tower, and are situated in northeast British Columbia.
 Our operations include liquids rich natural gas and light oil production from the siltstone Montney formation.
-At up to 300 metres thick, the Montney is developed with long-reach horizontal wells, completed with water-based fracture stimulations.
+At up to 300 metres thick, the Montney is developed with long-reach horizontal wells, and completed with water-based fracture stimulations.

-Crew holds a large, contiguous land base of over 264,000 net acres (>225,000 net undeveloped acres) in the Montney with condensate, light oil, liquids-rich natural gas & dry gas, and only 19% of our Upper Montney lands and less than 1% of our Lower Montney lands have been assigned reserves to the end of 2020.
+Crew holds a large, contiguous land base of over 341 net sections in the Montney with condensate, light oil, liquids-rich natural gas & dry gas, with over 2,500 drilling locations identified at the end of 2023.

-net acres of Montney land held by Crew
+net sections of Montney land held by Crew

 identified Montney drilling locations